boriscas/aa-backend-challenge/README.md

 - Functions size are no more than ~40 lines (to fit on one screen entirely).
 It is a simple but effective way to keep code light and clear
 - Early return policy : functions and methods return value the earliest possible in order to avoid stacking if and indentation which reduces the visibility
 - Usage of DTOs (Data Transfer Objects) as soon as it is needed (i.e more than 1 value to return or pass through different functions or classes)
-- The implementation and architecture was done with some CleanCode concepts in mind such as SOLID, KISS and DRY.
+- The implementation was done with some CleanCode concepts in mind such as TDD, SOLID, KISS and DRY

 ### Tests
 - The library Mockery was used to handle mocks expectations testing.